 We Do It All Ourselves

 Teachers don’t have office assistants.
 We type all of our own newsletters and emails.
 Because we have many other urgent things to do, we likely typed that newsletter in ten minutes, while being interrupted three times, and then quickly read it over once before hitting print and running out of the room to pick up our students from some other class.
 Those typos aren’t because we’re idiots.
-They are a result of never having enough time to do all aspects of our jobs at the level we’d like to.
+They are the predictable result of never having enough time to do all aspects of our jobs at the level we’d like to.

 We Forget Stuff

 There are a LOT of things that happen during the day.
 We may read an email from you right before the office interrupts with an announcement and a girl picks a scab and comes running for a Band-Aid.
 The contents of your email can quickly become forgotten amid the hustle and bustle of our days.
 We don’t recall everything that happens.
 If we send an email home explaining that Tommy had a rough day, don’t be surprised if we’re unable to recall the six things Tommy specifically did that led to the email.
-All we remember is he was disruptive
+All we remember is he was disruptive.

 We’re Really Busy

 We don’t have office jobs.
-We have a computer, but there’s a very good chance we won’t sit in front of it at all the entire day.
+We have a computer, but there’s a very good chance we won’t sit in front of it the entire day.
 If you email at 10 a.m. asking us to tell Timmy to ride the bus home after school and you don’t get a response back, you should call the office.
 We either didn’t check our email or we read it and forgot (see We Forget Stuff above).

 We’re More Annoyed Than You About Buying School Supplies